+Students are expected to attend all classes.
+Absence does not excuse a student from the responsibility for class work or assignments that are missed.
+Class attendance and participation are taken into consideration by the instructor for the evaluation of students.
 Experience shows that students who do not attend classes do not perform well in the midterm and final exams.
 If you miss a class, be sure to consult one of your classmates about the content of the lecture and visit the course area in Canvas to get notes, exercises, assignments, and announcements.

-Most classes will begin with a brief oral quiz on the topics covered in the previous class.
-These quizzes will count towards the course grade.
-See Grading below.

 Classroom Conduct Policies:

-- Turn off cell phones during class

-- No food or drink are allowed in class

-- No surfing the Internet, instant messaging, or visiting any social network during lecture

-- Raise your hand and wait to be recognized

-- Academic Integrity is expected from everyone

-Communications with the Instructor

-Communications with the instructor should be conducted via email (michael.renda@njit.edu) or on Canvas.
-I will strive to respond as quickly as possible.
-At a minimum, you should expect to hear back from me within one business day.

-All emails must originate from an NJIT email account and include the Course and Section Number in the Subject line.
-Example:

-Subject: CS631 001 Question regarding project deliverables Improperly formatted emails will be returned to the sender.

-Recommended other books (not required):

-Introductory

-Jeffrey D. Ullman, Jennifer Widom: A First Course in Database Systems, 3rd Edition Prentice Hall, © 2008.
+- Turn off cell phones during class - No food or drink are allowed in class - No surfing the Internet, instant messaging, or visiting any social network during lecture - Raise your hand and wait to be recognized - Academic Integrity Homework Assignments There will be four homework assignments.
+If you work reasonably on them, you will get all the points.
+Project A project to design and implement a simple database system using a modern database management system will be assigned.
+It will proceed progressively through different steps.
+The methodology for database development learned in class should be used.
 Michael Kifer, Arthur Bernstein and Philip Lewis: Database Systems: An Application-Oriented Approach, Introductory Version, 2nd Edition Addison-Wesley, © 2006.

-General Database Textbooks

-Raghu Ramakrishnan, Johannes Gehrke: Database Management Systems, 3rd Edition WCB/McGraw-Hill, © 2003.
+General Database Textbooks Raghu Ramakrishnan, Johannes Gehrke: Database Management Systems, 3rd Edition WCB/McGraw-Hill, © 2003.
 Michael Kifer, Arthur Bernstein and Philip Lewis: Database Systems: An Application-Oriented Approach, Complete Version, 2nd Edition Addison-Wesley, © 2006.

-Abraham Silberschatz, Henry F. Korth, S. Sudarshan: Database System Concepts, 6th Edition McGraw-Hill, 2010.

-C. J. Date: An Introduction to Database Systems, 8th Edition Addison-Wesley, © 2004.

-Instructor's Syllabus Statement

-This syllabus is subject to change due to student interests, special needs, cancellations, or instructor's decision.
+Abraham Silberschatz, Henry F. Korth, S. Sudarshan: Database System Concepts, 6th Edition McGraw-Hill, 2010 C. J. Date: An Introduction to Database Systems, 8th Edition Addison-Wesley, © 2004 Instructor's Syllabus Statement This syllabus is subject to change due to student interests, special needs, cancellations, or instructor's decision.
 Finally, Welcome.
 Explore your text options, make sure you have reliable technology, explore the online technology we will be using, and enjoy the adventure.

-Homework Assignments

-There will be six homework assignments.
-If you work reasonably on them, you will get all the points.

-Project

-A project to design and implement a simple database system using a modern database management system will be assigned.
-It will proceed progressively through different steps.
-The methodology for database development learned in class should be used.

-Project Groups

-Groups of at most 3 students are required.
+Project Groups Groups of at most 3 students are required.
 You can choose the classmates you want to work with.
 You can also work by yourselves if you prefer.
 In order to form a group you have to fill a form available in class or in my office during office hours.
 If you do not express any preference, I will put you in a group randomly.

-Project phases

-The project has three deliverables which together count 30% towards the final grade for the course:
+Project phases The project has three deliverables:

-- An E/R diagram (7.5% of total grade)
+- An E/R diagram

-- A Relational Schema (7.5%)
+- A Relational Schema

-- A final report summarizing all project phases and a working application that demonstrates the use of the designed database.
-Each group needs to contact the TA to fix an appointment for demonstrating the final deliverable.
-(15%)
+- A final report summarizing all project phases and a working application that demonstrates the use of the

+designed database.
+Each group needs to contact the TA to fix an appointment for demonstrating the final

+deliverable.